megler/PuppyTime/README.md

 ## How we built it
 We built the PuppyTime mobile website with a modified bootstrap template, javascript live video, and PayPayl and PetFinder RESTful APIs.
 The “give a treat” button calls a RESTful service that runs a treat dispensing routine on the Arduino 101 with Grove Shield and stepper motor (written in C).

+PuppyTime is running on Amazon Web Services - Route 53, CloudWatch, and S3.

 ## Challenges we ran into
 Software to work with Arduino hardware
 Cable shorts when connecting Arduino components